rishabhjangid45/hackathon-idea-web/README.md

 # hackathon-idea-web
-soluton for the hackathon probem statement
+solution for the hackathon probem statement